We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 If all other growing conditions are maintained, the pup will quickly produce holdfast roots and attach itself to the substrate.

-Given the proper care, bromeliads can provide you with a long lasting and hardy vivarium plants, lending that authentic touch to your little chunk of the Neotropics.
+Given the proper care, bromeliads can provide you with long-lasting and hardy vivarium plants, lending that authentic touch to your little chunk of the Neotropics.

 What animals live in bromeliads?